-TRIGGER POINT DRY NEEDLING
+DRY NEEDLING TREATMENTS

 WHAT IS A TRIGGER POINT?

-IS DRY NEEDLING THE SAME AS ACUPUNCTURE?
+iS DRY NEEDLING THE SAME AS ACUPUNCTURE?

 DOES IT HURT?